Nothing Really Matters (Becky Hill and Tiësto song)

 "Nothing Really Matters" is a song by Dutch DJ and record producer Tiësto and English singer and songwriter Becky Hill.
 It was released as a single on 17 April 2020 by Musical Freedom as the fifth single from Tiësto's seventh studio album The London Sessions.
 The song was written by Josh Record, Karen Poole, Kye Gibbon, Matt Robson-Scott, Ollie Green, Rebecca Claire Hill, Ryan Ashley and Tijs Verwest.
 The song peaked at number 76 on the UK Singles Chart.

 Background

-In an interview with The Sun's Bizarre column, Hill said, "I wrote four songs for Tiësto during a writing camp last year.
+Hill said in an interview with The Sun's Bizarre column, "I wrote four songs for Tiësto during a writing camp last year.
 I like to have a concept at the start of sessions but we didn't have anything particular in mind.
 Then we started writing about the world ending.
 It was all written and done last summer but it feels really fitting with the situation we're in now."